Barcelona, Spain

 The siesta is a period of the day, right after lunch, that people take to go home and sleep.
 As a consequence, in places that practice la siesta, commerce stops for a few hours in the middle of the day, and the streets become quite empty.
 Find more information here.

 This note only applies to you if you are NOT currently enrolled as a UH degree-seeking student.
 At a minimum, to participate in the program, you must be in the system as a ‘non-degree-seeking student.’
-I have been informed by Outreach College (the entity through which the 6 credits are offered) that you should reach out directly to the Study Abroad Center (uhmsac@hawaii.edu) about the paperwork necessary.
+Reach out to Outreach College to ask for the form to apply to be student for the purpose of taking summer classes.

-27- Can students pay the fee to the Department of Educational Foundations to by money order or credit card?
+25- How do students pay the fee to the Department of Educational Foundations?

 Residencia Nodis Barcelona Carrer de Rafael Campalans, 15, 08903 L’Hospitalet de Llobregat, Barcelona